timmlk/Amazon-S3-Client/README.md

     }

 ###Put text :
-Upload of text to S3, as a file or as subresource(?acl)
+Upload of text to S3, as a file or as subresource(?acl) is done easily by passing the text (f.eks. json or xml or whatever) to putText.
+The content will be put in the item defined in the resource parameter.

     var options = {
             'key' : keyId,